AlexDKR/olympic_NLP/README.md

-# olympic_NLP
+# Olympic Tweet Analysis using NLP

-Project using NLP on reddit/twitter data
+Please see my blog post on this project *here*.